Pediatric Resources – Melanoma Research Foundation

 Life After Treatment

 If your child has had a melanoma, they are at higher risk of developing new melanomas than someone who has never had a melanoma.
 They may be at risk of the cancer coming back in nearby skin or other parts of the body.
 The chance of recurrence is greater if the melanoma was thick or had spread to nearby tissue.
-Other members of your family also should have regular checks for melanoma.
+Other members of your family also should have regular checks for melanoma, and everyone in the family should protect themselves from the sun’s harmful ultraviolet rays.

 If your child is at high-risk for recurrence, follow-up care may include x-rays, blood tests and imaging scans of the chest, liver, bones and brain.
-If your child was diagnosed with early stage (Stage I or II) melanoma, these tests may not be performed.
+If your child was diagnosed with early stage (Stage I or II) melanoma, these tests may not need to be performed.
+For many children and teens, follow-up care now also includes tools like digital mole mapping or dermoscopy to track changes in the skin over time.
 Visit our Living with Melanoma section to learn more.

 504 Plan